Have you decided to check the oldest direct-selling company in the world?

 How Much Can You Make with Avon? – Income Disclosure

-Usually, large companies including the MLM have to have the income disclosure available.
-Unfortunately, Avon does not have one and one can only wonder why is it so.
+Usually, large companies including MLM have to have income disclosure available.
+Unfortunately, Avon does not have one, and one can only wonder why it is so.

-After a bit more digging I was able to found two disclosures from 2008 and from 2009.
+After a bit more digging I was able to find two disclosures from 2008 and from 2009.

 Pretty old, right?

-Well, it is – but remember that these were times when Avon still had about $10 billion in revenues?
+Well, it is – but keep in mind, that these were times when Avon still had about $10 billion in revenues.